JayO-1/system-design-101/README.md

     * We want to minimise the number of places we need to push messages to and minimise the number of open connections the client needs to maintain
     * We can achieve this by using the **fan-out pattern**.
 This is where we use many downstream caches to reduce the number of servers the client needs to know about
     * The client can simply maintain a WebSocket connection with a single server, and listen for updates
+    * On startup, the load balancer in front of the chat service is what allows the client to be routed to the appropriate chat server for opening the connection
-    * If the client isn't connected when its time to publish an event, we could simply add another message broker which the client can read from on startup
+    * If the client isn't connected when it is time to publish an event, we could simply add another message broker which the client can read from on startup
     * _How do we know which users are associated with a ChatID?_
         * We can use change data capture on the Chat DB
         * This means our Flink consumer will have two incoming data sources - messages, and chats!